 “You mean to say,” Broughton prompted, “that one standing outside the house sees the interior quiet completely through the windows; they spanning the house-front as they do.”

 Honoré nodded.
 “How foolish it would seem.
-But then, I understand, I would belong to the house…I would be as though I were at least of the household, if not knowing the business there.”
+But then, I understand, I would belong to the house…I would be as though I were of the household, if not knowing the business there.”

 “That is the tinsmith, the Sicilian.”

 “Ha!
 True enough.”
 Her eyes shone with the pleasure of giving dismaying news.
 “But his friend there, that one has been watching you.
 And him you don’t know.”